bpk68/robkendal-website/posts/how-to-build-a-multi-image-carousel-in-react-and-tailwind.md

 I'm just showing the 'prev' button for now as both buttons are the same, just the SVG icon differs between left and right chevron.
 We're assigning the function `movePrev` to the button's click handler.
 The other button has a matching `moveNext` click handler and we'll define these click handlers in the logic section coming up.

+Both buttons have a `disabled` property that's calculated using the `isDisabled()` function that we'll also cover next in the logic section of the article.

 And each button has a butt load of Tailwind classes on it, but the essentially do the following:

 * Add base background colours and opacity